 There are more states that do not allow rent control than there are states that do allow it.
 Even in many states that do allow rent control, rent control laws only exist in certain cities within the state.

 New Jersey and the District of Columbia have rent control in place throughout the entire state or district.
 New York and California have rent control laws in place in certain cities.
 New York City and San Francisco are two of the most well-known areas with rent control regulations.
 Certain states, such as Alabama and Arizona, actually have laws in place which prohibit any rent control regulations in the state.

-How Does Rent Control Impact Landlords
+Rent Control Impact on Landlords

 The landlord is still responsible for paying all the holding costs associated with the unit, which are all at today’s current market prices.
 The landlord is responsible for performing repairs on the tenant's unit.
 In some cases, they are responsible for paying utilities, as well as all other expenses, such as mortgages, taxes, and insurance payments.

 Landlord Options When Tenants Move Out

-- High Rent Threshold: Certain rent control laws allow an apartment to become deregulated once it reaches a certain monthly rent.
+Certain rent control laws allow an apartment to become deregulated once it reaches a certain monthly rent.
 In New York City, this amount is $2,700 a month.